How To Have The Best School Assembly Ever!

 KEY TIP - Have Basketball Hoops raised as they are a big distraction during a School assembly.

-What Are The Most Common School Assembly Problems PTA’s Face?
+The Most Common School Assembly Problems PTA’s Face

 1. Lunch Schedule: Lunch is obviously a necessary part of the day and it is usually set in the schedule in a certain way for good reason.
 Many schools use the same room for both Lunch and Assemblies.
 Many schools stagger lunch throughout the day because of the large number of students at the school.
 Bottom line - check the lunch schedule and work around it to set the right schedule for the Assembly.
 This is especially critical if your school is overcrowded or the only space for the assembly is the cafeteria.
 You may want to discuss options with administration.
 Every so often, schools will have students have lunch in their classroom or outdoors to accommodate an Assembly.